the-james-burton/atacama/README.md

 ## What is it built on?

 I am, of course, standing very much on the shoulders of giants.
 Indeed, part of the fun is finding these giants and then standing on their shoulders.
 In this project, I have set out to write a business application and therefore I want to write as little code as possible.
-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular).
+This project is generated with [yo angular-gulp-generator](https://github.com/Swiip/generator-gulp-angular).
 This gives me a number of core angular-js components, as well as bootstrap and sass.
 In addition to those, I have found a number of very helpful open-source projects that deserve a special mention...

 * **angular-moment** Easy use of the essential moment-js from within angular-js.
 * **angular-nvd3** Does great dynamic charts really easily.